btat/neuvector-docs/docs/10.updating/01.updating/docs.md

 ---
 title: Updating NeuVector
-taxonomy:
-    category: docs
 ---

 ### Updating NeuVector Components

 It’s super easy to update your NeuVector containers.
 If there is a new release available, pull it from Docker Hub.
 It is recommended to use a ‘rolling update’ strategy to keep at least one Allinone or Controller container running at any time during an update.

 **IMPORTANT**